 3. Determinism must be true or false; therefore, there is no free will.

-Premise 1 says that determinism is true.
-All events are caused.
-All our actions are therefore pre-determined.
-There is no free will or moral responsibility.
-Premise 2 says if our actions are caused by randomness, we lack control.
-We can not call that free will because we could not be held morally responsible for random actions.
+random actions.
 There are arguments for reality being deterministic versus random, but regardless, it still means that freewill is an illusion.
 If you aren't sure about reality being random, then look up quantum mechanics.

 But hold on!
 Surely we have freewill.
 I am in charge of my choices.
 If not, then what does this mean for our justice system?
 Not to worry, I believe I have a solution.
 Now I haven't thoroughly researched this, but I am certain that no one else has pitched this idea (or at least I haven't heard of it).